 Roger Cyffyn (17th Century, arr Borrow)

 Hi, I'm Gladman... aka Citizen Cairn'd.... although, funnily enough, it states 'Robert Gladstone' upon the passport.
 Aside from (apparently) having an illustrious historical forebear in the 'Grand Old Man', I've a passion for attempting to understand the more prosaic lives of the prehistoric inhabitants of these British Isles, in particular through visiting the tangible remains they left behind in order to ask the questions... 'why here?... and why such commitment?
 I've a particular liking for those upland piles of stone with the appropriately monumental views.
-Visiting them, I think, helps engender a certain 'connection' - however intangible - with this land of ours, a reference point for those of us struggling to make sense of this so called 'computer world' Kraftwerk warned us was a'coming in 1981....
+Visiting them, I think, helps engender a certain 'connection' - however nebulous - with this land of ours, a reference point for those of us struggling to make sense of this so called 'computer world' Kraftwerk warned us was a'coming in 1981.... danke, mein herren.

 Suffice to say, then, that mine is not an exercise in dryly cataloguing sites for the benefit of future generations - as much as I might try (honest) I haven't yet been able to embrace altruism to that extent - but rather an attempt to try and reconcile why I am so incredibly moved by these constructions of stone and/or earth representing a time when everything was, by all accounts, literally a matter of life and death.
 Yeah, just as an empty house appears to retain echoes of past humanity... an illusion, perhaps, but symptomatic of the consciousness that apparently sets us apart as a species... so does the stone circle, the chambered cairn, the long barrow and the mountain top funerary cairn.
 We may only be able to hypothesise as to the nature of human interaction undertaken.
 But clearly it mattered.
 A lot.